manageralbum01/83c1ef19860dae7d926b3abb2696a82a/README.md

 ### ac

 - display all languages used by the GitHub user
-- display the percentage that they represent across every repository
+- display the percentage in which they appear in the GitHub user's repositories

 ---